+If you have already voted online, by telephone or by mail, your vote at the Annual Meeting will supersede your earlier vote.
 Beneficial Shareowners.
 If you own shares in street name through an account with a bank, brokerage firm or other intermediary, then your intermediary will send you printed copies of the proxy materials or provide instructions on how to access proxy materials electronically.
 You are entitled to direct the intermediary how to vote your shares by following the voting instructions that the intermediary provides to you.

 Shares Held in a UTC Employee Savings Plan.
 You can direct the voting of your proportionate interest in shares of UTC Common Stock held by the ESOP Fund and the Common Stock Fund under a UTC employee savings plan by returning a voting instruction card or by providing voting instructions by the internet or by telephone.
-If you do not provide voting instructions (or if your instructions are incomplete or unclear) as to one or more of the matters to be voted on, the savings plan trustee will vote your proportionate interest in shares held by the ESOP Fund for the voting choice that receives the greatest number of votes based on voting instructions received from ESOP Fund participants.
-Similarly, the trustee will vote your uninstructed proportionate interest in shares held by the Common Stock Fund for the voting choice that receives the greatest on voting instructions received from the Common Stock Fund for the voting choice that receives the greatest number of votes based on voting instructions stock Fund for the voting choice that receives the greatest number of votes based on voting instructions the Common Stock Fund participants.
+If you do not provide voting instructions (or if your instructions are incomplete or unclear) as to one or more of the matters to be voted on, the savings plan trustee will vote your proportionate interest in shares held by the ESOP Fund for the voting choice that receives the greatest number of votes based on voting instructions received from ESOP Fund for the voting choice that receives the greatest number of votes based on voting instructions received from the Common Stock Fund participants.
 For shares of UTC Common Stock held in the ESOP Fund that are not allocated to participant accounts, the trustee will make the voting choice that receives the greatest number of votes from those ESOP Fund participants who have submitted voting instructions.